cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_0.md

  * Use a Personal Laptop
  * Disable VPNs
  * Try Icognito Browser (Chrome & Safari Preferred)
- * Do not copy/paste strings w/ trailing characters, etc
+ * Do not copy/paste strings w/ trailing characters.
+Use GitHub Copy Buttons.

 ***

-## Copy Paste Boared
+## Copy Paste Board

 You will be frequently copy/pasting the following details.
 To make sure you get the correct values, use the COPY button top right.